Free Fabora Tool

 Create welding RAMS with Fabora

-Use the result as guidance, not a final welding instruction
+Treat the result as a steer, not a welding instruction

 Same-material stainless joints